linz/linz_basemaps/README.md

 ######*Creating a VRT*

-With the raster and hillshade in place, create a .vrt file.
+With the raster and hillshade in place, create a .vrt file in the same folder as the respective rasters.
 A GDAL virtual format file (VRT) is required for the hillshade and DEM raster, however, are NOT delivered with the raster packages.
 Users will need to create these .vrt themselves and embed them into their respective folders.
 For those unfamiliar with the vrt format, below is a helpful guide:

 - http://www.gdal.org/gdalbuildvrt.html

-The following commandline processes will create the required .vrt.
-Be sure to change directories, navigating to the folder containing the raster files.
+The following commandline processes will create a .vrt.
+Before running the below commands, be sure to change directories, navigating to the folder containing the raster files.
 Create the .vrt in the same folder as the raster files.

 *Windows (run through OSGeo4W Command Shell):*